 Full disclosure, Adams was offering this advice to his ‘Hitchhiker’s’ protagonist Arthur Dent as he floated through the vacuum of space, doomed to die, but it is still applicable here.
 In fact, The Oracle of Omaha himself and legendary Berkshire Hathaway (NYSE: BRK.B) CEO Warren Buffett gave the same sage advice at last week’s annual Berkshire shareholder meeting.

-Fun fact: ‘The Hitchhiker’s Guide To The Galaxy’ turned 42 on Sunday.
+Fun fact: ‘The Hitchhiker’s Guide To The Galaxy’ turned 42 this year.

 Related articles from the MyWallSt team:

 - 3 ‘Stay-At-Home’ Stocks To Avoid The Coronavirus With

 - What Is The VIX?

 - Best Investing Advice: Buy, Sell, Or Do Nothing?

 There may be nobody on earth that could have an answer to that question.
 If history has taught us anything, the market will take a brief but expensive hit that will pass in time, as all things do.
 The SARS outbreak did not come 11 years into a bull market though.
 After the longest bull run in history, it was only a matter of time before a downturn would happen, for such is the nature of the stock market.

 To put this into context, there have been an estimated 47 recessions in the U.S., dating back to the Articles of Confederation in 1777, which averages at a recession every 5.17 years.
 It is as normal an occurrence as Facebook (NASDAQ: FB) doing something shady.
 And much like our reactions to Zuckerberg and Co’s shenanigans, we ignore it and move on.
 Some recessions are obviously more serious than others, and none more so than the Great Recession of 2008, which seems to have frightened people so badly that any signs of stock market volatility such as we are experiencing now, results in an emotion-driven sell-off.